Can Acupuncture Help Sinusitis? What You Should Know

 ✔️ Discuss contributing factors that may be sustaining inflammation

-✔️ Determine whether acupuncture for sinusitis is appropriate
+✔️ Determine whether this approach is appropriate for your situation

 ✔️ Outline a personalized treatment plan if indicated